lderkzen/hou-units/docs/Use Cases/UC207 Create an event.md

-# Use Case 211: Add item drop to raid event
+# Use Case 207: Create an event

 ### Subject Area
 Events